Raynes/octopress-blog/source/_posts/2012-02-01-i-code-with-things-and-stuff.markdown

 plugin for Vim for the [Gist](https://gist.github.com) API.
 It is pure VimL and a little over one thousand lines.
 No thanks.

 I used Vim for a day and then I wrote that damned plugin.
-I dived in head first.
+I dove in head first.
 The most information I could find for the Vim interface to any given language was for Python, and I was equally oblivious to all of these languages so I went with it.
 The actual Python part of things was